 GetEnumerator returns an object that will let you step through data one at a time like you would do in a foreach loop.
 So I can take this IEnumerable and write a foreach loop to go through each city name.
 And perhaps write it out to the Console.
 And although we're working on data that is In-Memory, it's an array of string, it doesn't have to be.
 We can hide all sorts of things behind an interface.
 It could actually be going out to a database and pulling a record back and turning it into an object and doing that each time we come through the foreach loop.
 So IEnumerable is perfect for hiding the source of data, but it doesn't do so well defining interesting methods for querying data.

 You can only loop through the data source.
 But instead of defining new methods on this IEnumerable, Microsoft took the approach of adding extension methods to the language and extending IEnumerable.
 An extension method is a method that looks like it's a member of a given type when in reality it's just a static method on a different type.

 DateTime is defined as a struct and structs are implicitly sealed, meaning it is illegal to create a new class that tries to derive from DateTime.
 You cannot inherit from a sealed class.
 Inheritance then is not an option for adding methods to DateTime.
 Which is unfortunate, because sometimes I want to add some additional methods that perform calculations on a DateTime and reuse that code throughout the rest of an application.

 For example, given a date like (2002, 8, 9), I want to find out how many days are left in the current month.

-The IDE is telling you it’s an extension method, but it is invoked now like an instance method because I know longer have to pass the date in as the first parameter.
+The IDE is telling you it's an extension method, but it is invoked now like an instance method because I no longer have to pass the date in as the first parameter.

-Extension methods are just a complier trick.
+Extension methods are just a compiler trick.
 DaysToEndOfMonth is not really an instance method.
-And behind the scenes, the C# compiler will still generate code to call the static method on the static class and pass in that date as the first parameter, but the syntax is much easier to read.
+And behind the scenes, the C# compiler will still generate code to call the static method on the static class and pass on that date as the first parameter, but the syntax is much easier to read.